asierberra/asierberra.github.io/_posts/2019-10-07-must-reads.md

 Subtitile: how will the world cope as more extreme weather becomes the norm?

-This is just an article but I believe it contains this visionary insight:
+This is just a brief article but I believe it contains this bit of visionary insight:

-> Once temperatures rise, the problems of a hotter daily life will dominate politics: less water, more illness, lower productivity, unlivable regions and, in Europe, a permanent cordon of ships in the Mediterranean to stop climate refugees from the Middle East and Africa.
+> *Once temperatures rise, the problems of a hotter daily life will dominate politics: less water, more illness, lower productivity, unlivable regions and, in Europe, a permanent cordon of ships in the Mediterranean to stop climate refugees from the Middle East and Africa.
 All other political issues, from healthcare to housing, will become secondary.
-The role model for leaders will be Churchill in the second world war: nothing matters except victory in the existential struggle.
+The role model for leaders will be Churchill in the second world war: nothing matters except victory in the existential struggle.*

 [https://amp.ft.com/content/d7ec60e6-9b9a-11e9-b8ce-8b459ed04726](https://amp.ft.com/content/d7ec60e6-9b9a-11e9-b8ce-8b459ed04726)